 “But the throne of God and of the Lamb will be in it, and his servants will worship him; they will see his face, and his name will be on their foreheads.”
 (Revelation 22:3-4)

-Recently the news has reported that several public officials had once painted their faces black.
-Even though these revelations have been troubling, and even though such behavior needs to be condemned, I don’t believe that what these particular individuals once did is the greater sin.
+I’ve been deeply troubled by the recent news about the number of white people—whether they are public officials or not—who had once painted their faces black.
+Even though these revelations are disturbing, and even though such behavior needs to be condemned, I don’t believe that what these individuals once did is the greater sin.
 By far the greater sin is that such behavior was ever permitted in our country.

 We must be adamantly clear that white people painting their faces black isn’t just “fun and games,” but is racism because it mocks and ridicules black people.
 “Blackface” is also desecration and blasphemy.